dedeler/tweet-more/README.md

 export ENV='dev'
 python tweet.py
 ```
+Optionally, you can set WATERMARK_TEXT to display a litte watermark-footer message to each image.

 **Note that** `export ENV='dev'` should only be used in development environment and in prod it should be left blank.